Yapong dance: History

 The Yapong dance was first performed to prepare for the 450th anniversary of the city of Jakarta in 1977.
 At that time, the Dinas Kebudayaan DKI prepared a mass dance performance with the story of the struggle of Prince Jayakarta.
-The performance in the form of a ballet was entrusted to Bagong Kussudiarjo to organize the event.
-To prepare for the performance, Bagong conducted research for several months on the life of the Betawi people.
-Bagong carried out this research through libraries, films, slides and direct observations of the Betawi people.
+The performance, in the form of a ballet, was entrusted to Bagong Kussudiarjo to organize the event.
+To prepare for the performance, Bagong conducted research for several months on the lives of the Betawi people.
+Bagong carried out this research through libraries, films, slides, and direct observations of the Betawi people.
 Finally, this performance was successfully staged on 20 and 21 June 1977 at the Senayan Convention Center, Jakarta.
 The performance was supported by 300 artists and musicians who took part in it.